 - Need clear, sunny weather for best results

-2. Water Needs for Kharif and Rabi Crops
+2. Water requirements for Kharif and Rabi crops

 Kharif crops